 In business, your survivability depends on your ability to adapt.
 Those who ignore this tenet cannot expect to stay in business.
 This year, nine retail giants have gone extinct while Amazon flourishes, generating $80 billion in sales in North America alone.
 There is no question that online retail is the future.
-If you’re planning to hop on the bandwagon, here are 15 online shopping statistics that you should know.

 1. What percent of American consumers shop online?